-Year 10
+Year 11

-Year 10 students will undertake both formative and summative assessments through the term and records of all subjects will be kept in Phoenix mark sheets tracking progress against a quantitative measure of attainment.
+Year 11 students will undertake both formative and summative assessments through the term and records of all subjects will be kept in Phoenix mark sheets tracking progress against a quantitative measure of attainment.

-Assessments in Year 10 will be consistent with the IGCSE criteria.
+Assessments in Year 11 will be consistent with the IGCSE criteria.
 Assessments are an integral component of teaching and learning.
-CIS will use Progress Tests (PT) in English, Maths and Science to monitor progress and attainment.
-These are externally set and intended to provide feedback with respect to how well the student is grasping the concepts being taught.
-PT tasks are graded and these scores are maintained for the purpose of term end reports.
-However, all assessments conducted will be shared with parents on an ongoing basis.
+CIS will use pre-mock and mock assessment outcomes to monitor progress and attainment.
+These are internally set and intended to provide feedback with respect to how well the student is grasping the concepts being taught and the level of preparedness to take the IGCSEs.